The Software Developer Shortage and What We Can Do About It

 Internships and mentoring

-Second, the industry needs to develop more internship and apprenticeship programs.
+The industry needs to develop more internship and apprenticeship programs.
 These programs will provide the necessary training and experience for aspiring developers.
 Companies should consider on-job training, ongoing education initiatives, mentorships, and paid internships to continually develop skilled workers while advancing the careers and skillsets of their current team members.
 At HatchWorks, we address this education gap through our HatchFutures program.

 New way of working

-Finally, tech executives need to embrace remote work and the global workforce.
+Tech executives need to embrace remote work and the global workforce.
 33% of developers are interested in teleworking full-time while another 37% are open to hybrid options.
 This is in close alignment with the current availability of remote roles, estimated at 33% fully remote and another 29% offering hybrid options.
-The truth is that location doesn’t matter, talent does.
-There are skilled workers all over.
-Limiting your talent pool to candidates within a single city may leave you unable to meet your business goals.
-Development teams are better aligned by timezone rather than cubicles.

 The industry does seem to recognize this as it’s now reported that 40% of recruiters are hiring internationally for roles in other countries.
 Nearshore software development services in particular have allowed many companies to find the right talent and skills at a price they can afford.
-Nearshore developers are often more affordable than their Onshore counterparts and can provide the same level of quality and expertise.
-For more information on Nearshore and how you can find skilled developers in your timezone, check out our Essential Guide to Nearshore Software Development.

 Frequently Asked Questions About the Software Developer Shortage